SHREYA10GARG/Health-monitoring-of-patient/README.md

 # Patient-Monitoring-System-
-Monitors the health of the patient and sends the data on cloud.
+Monitors the health of the patient and sends the data on cloud mails the family members when patient clicks panic button.

 Requirements: